Below is a seven-page excerpt from Chapter Six of my novel, The Lacquered Talisman. This is about one-third of the way into the story.

 Behind her, Sao Sao worriedly gestured to Fortune to intervene.
 He stepped forward and put his arm around his mother’s shoulders.
 Little Chen let him help her to her feet.
 She turned away as Sao Sao spread the cloth cover.

-There remained only a small piece of sackcloth, which Little Chen ripped into two strips, tying one to her forehead and handing the other to Sao Sao.
+Only a small piece of sackcloth remained.
+Little Chen ripped it into two strips, tying one to her forehead and handing the other to Sao Sao.
 The white marks of mourning.
 White, the pallid color that is left when you drain out the vivid red, the color of life.

 Little Chen also consulted the ancestral spirits.
 Kneeling before the family altar, the corpses at her left, she sought guidance.
-She stared, blinking now and then, breathing slowly in and out, unable to fill her lungs, her chest tight, her lips clenched, sniffling once or twice as her eyes remained trained on the figurine of the Metal Mother.
+She stared, blinking now and then, breathing in and out in short puffs.
+Though she tried, she could not fill her lungs or sink into slow, meditative breathing.
+Her chest remained tight, her lips clenched, as she trained her eyes on the figurine of the Metal Mother, her patron goddess.
+“Queen Mother of the West,” she prayed, using the goddess’s more formal name, “You preside over life and death, disease and healing, and you determine the life span of all beings.
+We beg you to let us survive as a family.”
 After some time elapsed, Little Chen stood up.
 She walked out of the yard and down the lane and over the rope bridge toward the Tang Family Settlement.
-She returned holding onto Radish’s arm, trailed closely by his wife, who had their baby boy tied to her back.
-The three halted briefly before the village shrine to the Earth God.
+She returned holding onto Radish’s arm.
+His wife trailed closely behind with their baby boy tied to her back.
+The three adults halted briefly before the village shrine to the Earth God.

 “I am bringing my second son home,” Little Chen told the clay image inside the waist-high shrine near the well and memorial arch on Flagstone Avenue.
 “Because of unforeseen calamities we can no longer allow him to continue as a Tang.
 He and his son are now responsible for carrying on the Zhu line.”